-If you are lucky enough to have these extra storage space, it's important to use them wisely and know exactly what to store your in your attic and basement.
-They may seem like the perfect storage areas for everything, but that's not the case.
+Storage is often lacking in a home or apartment.
+Closet space is at a premium, and every spot needs to be used to its maximum capacity.
+If you are lucky enough to have extra storage space with an attic or basement, it's important to use it wisely.
+By knowing exactly what to store in your attic and basement, you will ensure a tidy and organized home.
+These spots may seem like the perfect storage areas for everything, but that's not the case.

 Storing items in your attic is far more preferable than storing them in the basement or garage where they may get wet from flooding and are exposed to the elements.
 Use the attic to store anything that is impervious to heat.
 Heat can damage items such as photographs and wood.

 In the basement, store everything in clear plastic bins, labeled and not packed too heavily.
 Make sure you can lift the boxes easily; if they happen to tumble over, they shouldn't be heavy enough to hurt anyone.
 If possible, try to store your items up off the ground to protect them in case the basement does flood.

 Keep everything accessible: Store containers in rows like you would find at a grocery store so that each container is accessible and you don't have to move several boxes or bins to get to the one you want.

 While you might think that you can store just about anything in your attic or basement, some belongings are more suited for these environments.
 Consider storing items in the attic or basement that you only need to use once a year or occasionally.
 That way, these items are out of the way until you need them.

 - Holiday decorations: This includes not just Christmas decorations, but Halloween costumes, Thanksgiving decor, Fourth of July party supplies, and even Labor Day if you decorate for it.
 Chances are you have spent years accumulating these decorations and you use the same ones each year.
 There's no need, however, to use precious closet space in May on your holiday tree or fall centerpiece.